 Alan is an honours graduate from Sheridan College and over the last 20+ years has been driven by curiosity and the love of figuring things out in order to create compelling work.
 Making something complex into something simple.
 Asking and defining the "why" in a given project and then designing the best answer to that question.
 Starting out in corporate communication design (annual reports) at Craib Design & Communications in Toronto, he moved on to Riordon in Oakville to expand his craft and focus more on brand development and how that is expressed through appropriate mediums for the last 15+ years.
 His expertise as a critical thinker fuels the strategic consultation side of the business at Riordon – in addition to creating new brands and visualizing them in interactive and print design.
 He has spoken at industry events, school programs and his work has been featured in over 20 publications worldwide on branding.

-James is a Toronto-based multi-disciplinary designer and design entrepreneur whose work encompasses print and digital media.
-Previously, James was Senior Designer of Graphic Design and Digital Media at the MOMA in New York City.
+- James is a Toronto-based multi-disciplinary art director, designer and design entrepreneur whose work encompasses print and digital media.
+Previously, James was Senior Designer of Graphic Design and Digital Media at the Museum of Modern Art in New York City and freelance Senior Designer at Royal Ontario Museum in Toronto.
 For nearly 10 years, he designed digital and print collateral projects for all of MoMA’s exhibitions and programs.

 - Jennifer is Design Director at Skylight Communication.
 Her over 15 years in the communications industry includes art direction and design for branding, print and digital media.
 After a number of years honing skills in the agency world she started an independent graphic communication studio in 2006.
 She continues to work collaboratively with other creative professionals who emphasize the value of design in effective communication.